 Ayurvedic Practitioner Certificate (Level II)

-The Ayurvedic Practitioner program is intended for Ayurvedic Wellness Educators who are interested in deepening their competencies in Ayurveda clinical assessments and treatments.
+The Ayurvedic Practitioner program is intended for Ayurvedic Health Counselors who are interested in deepening their competencies in Ayurveda clinical assessments and treatments.
 As the only program in the West affiliated with a university, SCU students enjoy the advantages of highly degreed and experienced faculty combined with the latest classroom, online learning, and lab technologies.
 SCU’s Ayurvedic program is based on the guidelines of the World Health Organization benchmarks for training in traditional /complementary and alternative medicine: benchmarks for training in Ayurveda.
 This program includes a strong emphasis on clinical practice and the understanding of Ayurvedic pathology, diagnosis, and herbal medicine.
 Upon completion of the program, graduates will be able to determine the vikriti (imbalances) of an individual’s body and mind; and will be able to design a comprehensive treatment plan for clients to realign imbalanced states of the doshas (natural energy), agni (digestive fire), dhatus (tissues), and malas (waste products), using herbs, diet, lifestyle, yoga, and body therapies.

 Program At-A-Glance